Will my kids get along better if we homeschool?

 Why do I think Homeschool was key?

-You tend to become who you hang out with
+1) You tend to become like the company you keep

 First, you can’t help but develop a relationship with someone you spend so much time with.
 You may start out wildly different, but given ample time together, you’ll find (or develop) common interests!
 My kids get out and see other kids, especially with church and church activities, but they are each other’s primary friends now.
 If they want someone to play with at the playground during school hours, they either have to get lucky running into other homeschoolers, or they have to play together.